rettichschnidi/HAPviewer/README.md

 =========
 Distributed under the GNU General Public License version 2 (GPL.txt) or the modified BSD (BSD.txt) license unless specified otherwise.
+A list of authors can be found in file 'AUTHORS' which is part of the source code package.

 Installation
 ============